oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 The **variance** in a model is its sensitivity to small fluctuations [1] in the training data.

-A model has **low variance** if it predicts the labels of the validation data a little better than the training data.
+A model has **low variance** if it has a higher accuracy in predicting the labels of the validation/test data compared to the training data.

-A model has **high variance** if it predicts poorly on the validation/test data but very well on the training data.
+A model has **high variance** if it has a lower accuracy in predicting the labels of the validation/test data compared to the training data.

 **Bias-variance trade-off:**